kln12/Interview_questions/README.md

 11.Types of network in docker? if you dont specify network to deploy on which network the conatiner will be created?
 12.Explain a sample dockerfile that you have used in your project?
 13.How to check Docker Version
+14. $D How troubleshoot the container in dameon?